HugCls/GHRM/README.md

 # GHRM

-2023-11-04: "Your spirit is the true shield." - Morihei Ueshiba
+2023-11-05: "Mistake is a mistake only if you make it twice." - Robin Sharma